yutiansut/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

-- Fixed a regression introduced in 4.0 that broke the ``MATCH`` predicate if used on aliased relations.

 - Improved error handling if an argument of a window function is not used as a grouping symbol.